samueldsingh/data-engineering/interview_questions/intro-to-python.md

 ```

 The reference count for the variable `10` decreases to 4.
 Likewise, when all objects get assigned to different variables, the reference count for `10` becomes `0` and `10` becomes garbage collected.

-Garbage collection releases memory when no object is in use.
-It is like a recycling system in computers where the system deletes the unused object and
-reuses its memory slot for new objects.

-When we assign the new name or placed it in containers such as a dictionary or tuple, the reference count increases its value.
-If we reassign the reference to an object, the reference counts decreases its value if.
-It also decreases its value when the object's reference goes out of scope or an object is deleted.
-As we know, Python uses the dynamic memory allocation which is managed by the Heap data structure.
-Memory Heap holds the objects and other data structures that will be used in the program.
-Python memory manager manages the allocation or de-allocation of the heap memory space through the API functions.

 The Python garbage collector initiates its execution with the program and is activated if the reference count falls to zero.